 Pedicularis lanceolata Michx.

-Inflorescence - Terminal and axillary bracteate spikes to +/-10cm long (tall).
-Each flower subtended by a foliaceous bract.
-Bracts with a distinctly bent petiole and a pair of basal auricles (auricles spreading laterally), folded in at least the basal 1/2, accrescent, +/-1.5cm long in flower, with a few marginal hairs otherwise glabrous, with crenulate-serrulate margins.
-Flowers of the spike arranged in a "pinwheel" fashion.
+Inflorescence - Terminal and axillary bracteate spikes, the bracts with a distinctly bent petiole and a pair of spreading basal auricles, folded in at least the basal 1/2, accrescent, 1.5 cm long in flower, with a few marginal hairs, otherwise glabrous, with crenulate-serrulate margins, the flower stalks absent or to 2 mm long, relatively dense.
+Flowers of the spike arranged in a pinwheel fashion as viewed end-on.

 Flowering - August - October.

-Habitat - Spring branches, calcareous spring-fed swampy meadows, moist limestone ledges.
+Habitat - Fens, calcareous seeps, spring-fed swampy meadows, moist limestone ledges.